 Dr. Casulo is a recognized authority in lymphoma.
 She has presented her work in lymphoma several times at both national and international levels, including the American Society of Hematology and American Society of Clinical Oncology.
 Dr. Casulo's research experience and areas of interest include relapsed follicular lymphoma, transformed (diffuse large B cell) lymphoma, newly diagnosed and relapsed Hodgkin lymphoma, and T cell lymphoma.
 She also has a practice focusing on young adults with lymphoma.
 She is board-certified in both medical oncology and hematology.

-Mark Roschewski, Senior Clinician, Lymphoid Malignancies Branch, Center. for Cancer Research, Bethesda, MD, USA
+Mark Roschewski, Lymphoid Malignancies Branch, Center for Cancer Research, National Cancer Institute, Bethesda, MD, USA

 Carla Casulo, Wilmot Cancer Institute, University of Rochester Medical Center, Rochester, NY, USA